Local-first privacy workflow

 HR teams remove direct contact fields and other personal identifiers before forwarding candidate notes for panel review.

-Support leads redact customer emails, URLs, and signed links before escalating incidents to external vendors or AI assistants.
+Support leads remove personal information from ticket notes, URLs, and signed links before escalating incidents to external vendors or AI assistants.

 Security and compliance log sharing